 This profile builds upon the clinical content templates developed in this IHE PCC Technical Framework.
 However, it has been designed to work with other clinical content templates developed for producing clinical documents (e.g., the C-CDA® in the US, epSOS templates in Europe, and FHIR® Resources).

-In the Magic Number Seven, Plus or Minus Two, George Miller argues that the average human memory can hold seven plus or minus two units of information.
-Subsequent studies reduce this figure when the units of information are words.
-Numerous research studies indicate that the average number of medications taken by high risk populations (elders, patients with chronic conditions, et cetera) approaches or exceeds seven.
-For complex cases, the task would then exceed the average capacity of human working memory.

-RECON Profile enables information contained in Health Information Systems and Exchanges to be used to support automation of reconciliation tasks and clinical workflows.
+The RECON Profile enables information contained in Health Information Systems and Exchanges to be used to support computer assisted reconciliation tasks and clinical workflows.
 It explains what information can help reconciliation, and how it can be used to assist healthcare providers to automate this complex task.

 The purpose of this profile is to describe the reconciliation process and identify and examine heuristics that can be used by an application performing reconciliation to facilitate identification of duplicated, overlapping, conflicting or superseded items.